Norbiox/cervi-test/README.md

 NOTE: if you'll run program without giving any option, program will show you only original picture and you'll be able to save it.

+**Example:**

+    python program.py https://upload.wikimedia.org/wikipedia/en/7/7d/Lenna_%28test_image%29.png binarize mean

+Running above command in terminal will result downloading 'Lenna' image from wikimedia.org, binarizing it and displaying on screen both original and binarized pictures in one.

 ### Available processing options

 | option name | parameters | description |